THE HISTORICAL 7TH SEAL

 12 One woe is past; and, behold, there come two woes more hereafter.

-This event unseals the prophecy of Dan 7:7-8 regarding the "little horn" gaining control of Jerusalem, as on three separate occasions it overthrew Islamic ruling dynasties, thereby interrupting, and finally ending, Mecca's long occupation of the Holy City.
+The fifth trumpet of the seventh seal unseals the prophecy of Dan 7:7-8 regarding the "little horn" gaining control of Jerusalem, as on three separate occasions it overthrew Islamic ruling dynasties, thereby interrupting, and finally ending, Mecca's long occupation of the Holy City.
 (Please see the page "THE TWO WITNESSES" for a full explanation of this).

 This trumpet also unseals Dan 7:24-25, with Catholicism/Christianity now standing on its own feet, separate from the Roman Empire from which it had sprung forth.
 As per Rev 17:11, it is the eighth head of the Beast to rule over Jerusalem, but it is "of the seven" in that it is a continuation of the "Christianised" sixth head of the Beast.